moto-sm7325/local_manifests/README.md

 # Lineage buildscripts
 ========================

-Please note, I use ~/android/lineage-21 in this README but you can use whatever folder name you want.

 First I recommend checking the official LineageOS wiki instructions for building for dubai here to see what are the dependencies and how to install them https://wiki.lineageos.org/devices/dubai/build